1000-Year-Old Chinese Couple Vanish Making Way For New Motorway

 While the ancient Chinese couple had obviously planned to spend eternity together, according to the national newspaper China Daily , their skeletons “have now been removed.”
 So around a thousand years ago, these two people went through all the effort and costs to arrange their joint burial so that they could be together forever: what then are the mitigating circumstances that might lessen the gravity of them being pulled out of the ground?

 You had better brace yourself for this one folks, for according to the Daily Mail report, archaeologists in China first found the tombs in 2007, and they were left alone because they were of such rarity and cultural value.
-But they were asked, or rather instructed, to excavate the tomb this year due to “the construction of a motorway, which is set to plough through the ancient burial ground.”
+But they were asked, or rather instructed, to excavate the tomb in 2020 due to “the construction of a motorway, which is set to plough through the ancient burial ground.”

 - Judge Bao, the Chinese Sherlock Holmes Who Became a Legend